Josh-Piper/Space-Game-ITP/README.md

 ## TO DO
 + Different Sound Effects
 + Difficulties
-+ Enemies (that hurts your fuel)
-+ Refactor leaderboard file to csv system
 + With the levels - add planets, and more planets spawn the greater the level
 + Have a stay clear message,
 + Have enemies that navigate towards you and attack